-All things natural and new-age have been trendy for a while now (hello, turmeric, and ‘healing’ crystals!), with Himalayan salt lamps quickly gaining their place in the mix.
-Chances are, you know a bunch of friends or coworkers who own one and swear by its ability to provide calming vibes with its ambient pink glow.
+All things natural and new-age have been trendy for a while now (hello, ‘healing’ crystals), with Himalayan salt lamps quickly gaining their place in the mix.
+Chances are, you know friends or coworkers who own one and swear by its ability to provide calming vibes with its ambient pink glow.
 Or maybe you sometimes add a pinch of pink salt to your food…and you want to know how the stuff works when you’re not eating it.

 First, some education: Himalayan pink salt comes from underground mines in Khewra, Pakistan, sitting on the Western edge of the Himalayan Mountains.
 The Khewra mine complex, reported to date back to the 13th century, is the second-largest salt mine in the world, with 25 miles of tunnels snaking across 11 levels.

 But these sculptural hunks of hand-carved, natural salt might be more than just pretty faces.
 Proponents claim the lamps can also promote health and well-being—from supporting sleep to purifying the air around you.